klaszlo8207/Flutter-OBJ-3D-Viewer/README.md

-# Flutter obj 3d Viewer
+# Flutter OBJ 3D Viewer

 An OBJ 3D Viewer and Parser for flutter/dart.
 Also a simple Rasterizer.
 TEXTURED!
 LIGHTS!